 Now, many of you probably remember the uproar that the Giant’s Causeway exhibition in Northern Ireland saw over the summer because of the creationist content in a short part of audio in an exhibit.
 Of course, secularists went nuts when they found out that the exhibit included a very short reference to the biblical Creation and Flood view of the formation of the tens of thousands of basalt columns at the Causeway (hexagonal in shape, with some reaching 100 feet high above the water’s surface).
 The audio segment is not easy to find.
 (For more information on the recent controversy, you can read my original blog post and our News to Note publication.)

 I visited the exhibit several weeks ago when I was in Northern Ireland on a speaking tour.
 The actual passing mention of the biblical view, as I showed in my previous blog post, was buried among a number of buttons containing audio in one portion of the exhibit.
 If you happen to press the right button, you will hear an audio presentation about the debate on the origin of the Causeway, and the narrator makes reference to biblical creationists believing that the earth is only thousands of years old.
 But most people I watched at the exhibit didn’t even press the audio button.
-In fact, the long-age evolutionary view is found throughout the exhibition—see just two photos of the kind of signs that are found there:
+In fact, the long-age evolutionary view is found throughout the exhibition.

 The audio presentation I heard (transcribed by the BBC) said this: